Freedom of Information requests

 - Surgical bed capacity (Dewsbury & District Hospital, Pinderfields Hospital and Pontefract Hospital) = 209

 - Maternity bed capacity 77 at Pinderfields Hospital.
 In addition, there is a midwifery led birthing unit at each of the three hospitals

 - Children's bed capacity 75 beds at Pinderfields Hospital

 Access to Information

-Subject Access Requests under the Data Protection Act 1998
+Subject Access Requests under the General Data Protection Regulation (GDPR)

 This includes health records, employee records and any other record we may hold about you such as complaints/incident reports.